wmoussa1980/wmoussa1980/README.md

 ## Assignment 11

 In this chapter we learned about arrays and how they are very useful when working with large amounts of data because arrays can hold a large number of elements.
 We can use arrays when we want to manipulate data of a certain type.
 An array is a data structure, which can store a fixed-size collection of elements of the same data type.
 An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type.
 Arrays help maintain large sets of data under a single variable name to avoid confusion that can occur when using several variables.

+Assignment 12

+In this session, we learned about dynamic array, dynamic array is just like a normal array.
+The difference between the two is that the size of a dynamic array can be dynamically modified at runtime.
+We don’t need to specify the size of the array beforehand.
+In a dynamic array, once the contagious memory is filled, a bigger chunk of memory is allocated.
+The contents of the original array are copied to this new space, and the available slots are filled continuously.
+In Python, list objects are mutable.
+This means that we can easily add or remove an item from the list during run time without specifying any size.
+So, a list acts as a dynamic array in Python.